christianpflugradt/advent-of-code/README.md

 These are my solutions for the [advent of code](https://adventofcode.com/) using [Julia](https://julialang.org/).

+I'm not a data scientist and all algorithms are my own or from standard libraries.
+Sometimes I use brute force rather than the most efficient algorithm.
+So far every puzzle algorithm completes in far less than one minute on my very average laptop.

 ## 2015

 | Day | Solution #1| Solution #2 |